Nityanand13/First-Go-Assignment-JTG/notification-management.md

 ![This is the Channel Subscription modal](../.gitbook/assets/channel-subscriptions-modal.png)

-## How to create and use the subscription modal?
+## How to use the subscription modal?

-1. Type the `/jira subscribe` command to create the subscription in the particular channel.
-2. Click on the `Create Subscription` button to receive the Jira issue notifications.
-3. Write the name of a subscription in the `Subscription Name` field.
+1. Write the name of a subscription in the **Subscription Name** field.
-4. Select the project name to which you want to subscribe.
+2. Select the project name to which you want to subscribe.
-5. Select the events and issue type for which you want to receive the notification.
+3. Select the events and issue type for which you want to receive the notification in the mattermost.
-6. To be more specific you can add filters as well.
+4. To be more specific you can add filters as well.You can include or exclude the particular filter by mentioning its type or name.
 For now, we have 3 types of filters :
    * Epic Link
    * Labels
    * Priority
-   You can include or exclude the particular filter by mentioning its type or name.
-7. Click on the `Add Subscription` button to add the subscription to that channel with the specific constraints that you have selected above.
+5. Click on the **Add Subscription** button to add the subscription to that channel with the specific constraints that you have selected above.

 ## Setting up the webhook in Jira